oils-for-unix/oils/doc/ref/chap-option.md

 <h3 id="ysh:all">ysh:all</h3>

-Enable the full Oil language.
+Enable the full YSH language.
 This includes everything in the `ysh:upgrade` group.

     shopt --set ysh:all     # turn on all options